bflad/tfproviderlint/README.md

 ## Usage

+The `tfproviderlint` and `tfproviderlintx` tools operate similarly except for which checks are available.
 Additional information about usage and configuration options can be found by passing the `help` argument:

 ```console
 $ tfproviderlint help